-With yuletide almost upon us, how can an SME ensure they properly prepare for the holiday close-down?
+With yuletide almost upon us, how can businesses ensure they properly prepare for the holiday close-down?

-Martin Vessey, Business Doctor for Buckinghamshire and East Oxfordshire, adds: “The key to client retention is good communication and businesses need to think about how their clients would feel if they could not make a live contact with someone.
-Ensuring continuity of communication throughout the period is really important.”
+Sending clear communications of any reduced trading days or hours will manage customer expectations, so they can start to plan accordingly.
+The key to client retention is good communication.
+Businesses need to think about how their clients would feel if they could not make a live contact with someone.
+Which will in turn affect your working relationships going forward.
+Ensuring continuity of communication throughout the period is really important.

-“Ask customers if they would like extra stock to cover the holidays,” adds Russell Grant.
-“If you are encouraging them to take extra stock to suit you rather than them, you may need to offer credit customers a few days extra credit to encourage them to help you.”
+You may need to forward order to maintain stock levels, if there are suppliers that close for an extended period over Christmas.
+Ask customers if they would like extra stock to cover the holidays.
+However, if you are encouraging them to take extra stock to suit you rather than them, you may want to offer credit customers a few days extra credit to encourage them to help you.

 3. Consider using the Christmas period to explore ways to innovate.

 By taking advantage of the changing demands and conditions this time of year brings.
 For example, looking for ways employees could operate more flexibly and even remotely.
 A Christmas period trial may actually give some useful insights into potential new ways of working, by reducing demands on physical workspace and offering employees the flexibility they may crave.